open/close all folders

-- Some clinically depressed people don't feel sad so much as completely numb.
+- Some clinically depressed people don't feel sad, so much as completely numb on the inside.

 - Also a sensation produced by child abuse.
 Hence the common description of such acts as "soul-destroying".

-- Psychopaths (that is, people who meet the clinical definition of the word) often produce this effect.
+- Psychopaths (that is, people who meet the clinical definition of the word) would often produce this strange effect on other people.
 Consider Ted Bundy.
 Or look Karla Homolka in the eyes.